tashmurra/lm-writing-tool/README.md

 - **Choice of models**: Use a local `llama3.2:3b` model via [Ollama](https://ollama.com/) or `gpt-40-mini` through the [VSCode LM API](https://code.visualstudio.com/api/extension-guides/language-model)
 - **Rewrite suggestions** to improve clarity
 - **Synonym recommendations** for better word choices
 - **Configurable system prompts** to customize language variant, writing style, and behavior
+- **Configurable Ollama models** to use any local model that fits your needs and hardware

 ## Commands